allenhub-net/The--Complete--Github--Actions--and--Workflows--Guide/doc/noob/README.md

 **Moby Dawg**: yah, here's repo.  use the v12 toolchain & let me know if you have any problems

-### author: the author can make it work
+### author - the author can make it work

 **Moby Dawg**: sure, log into my machine and go to diretory _foo_.  run the `runme.sh` in that directory.
 You'll need some envionment variables set up - look in my `.bashrc` for an example.
+I think that's all.  there are some log files in _foo_ if you want to read them.